EMBRYOPSIDA Pirani & Prado

 Synonymy: Bucidaceae Sprengel, Myrobalanaceae Martinov, Sheadendraceae G. Bertolini, nom. invalid., Terminaliaceae Jaume Saint-Hilaire

 Evolution.
 Divergence & Distribution.
-Diversification of the most of the family is a Tertiary phenomenon (Sytsma & Berger 2011).
+Diversification of the most of the family is a Caenozoic phenomenon (Sytsma & Berger 2011).

 Ecology & Physiology.
 Lumnitzera and Laguncularia are mangrove taxa; for more on the mangrove habitat, see Rhizophoraceae.